MahmoudTalass/memory-game/README.md

 2. Remember which cards you've clicked to avoid clicking the same card twice.
 3. Keep track of your score and aim for the highest score possible!

+## Play the Game

+The Attack on Titan Memory Card Game is deployed through Netlify.
+Click [here](https://vermillion-seahorse-d656c1.netlify.app/) to play!

 ## Installation

 1. Clone this repository: `git clone https://github.com/MahmoudTalass/memory-game.git`